Licensing and Negotiating

 Now that we know the basic structure and contents of a license for electronic resources, we can discuss the negotiation process.

-Last week we learned that some licensing may be avoided due to projects like SERU and projects like LIBLICENSE will help streamline the process.
-Each of these help standardize the boilerplate that is commonly used among electronic resource licenses.
-However, when we negotiate for products, especially big ticket products, we need to know what that process might look like and how to engage in it.
+In the prior section, we learned about attempts to standardize licensing frameworks, with projects like SERU and LIBLICENSE.
+Even if these projects may not replace licenses, they help standardize the boilerplate that is commonly used among electronic resource licenses.
+Despite their success, there will likely always be some negotiation involved when licensing, especially big ticket products.
+This means we need to know what that process might look like, and how to engage in it, because in the end, the process is about developing relationships with vendors.

 Principled Negotiation